What is Recommended Screen Time-

 Data on screen time is often incomplete and misleading. as it completely depends on self-reported data. which can be inaccurate or unreliable.

-Due to these limitations, it is difficult to draw firm conclusions about the effects of screen time on health and well-being.
+Due to these limitations, it isn’t easy to draw firm conclusions about the effects of screen time on mental health.

 Conclusion: Navigating the Digital Age Mindfully

 In the digital age, mindful navigation of screen time is crucial for holistic well-being.

 As we ponder the impact on different age groups, it becomes evident that balance is the key to a healthy relationship with screens.

 Here are some tips for a harmonized digital landscape by using a balanced screen time: